rachelbaker/Font-Awesome-WordPress-Plugin/README.md

 __Version 3.1__

 Updated font and CSS files to Font Awesome 3.1 release.
-Updated urls to new Font Awesome URL
+(Thanks to @Taylor4484) Updated reference urls to new Font Awesome URL.
+(Thanks to @Taylor4484) Added build/icons.yml file for reference.
+(Thanks to @BFTrick) Updated reference PDF file with Font Awesome 3.1 icons.

 __Version 3.0__